kurvaraviteja355/REDSTONE-Coding/README.md

 ## REDSTONE-Coding
 ### Data Team Coding

+Entity Recognition API
+Developed the API for Recognition of the Company Names from any given text

 * Steps and important command to begin
 * Open an anaconda prompt and create new environment
 ```